xQsme/qmk_firmware/keyboards/solartempest/9e/readme.md

 -   You will need to use an ISP Programmer to directly flash the 9e.
 No board reset is required, as you will flash the MCU directly.
 -   I used Prog ISP V2.0 but other AVR programmers will also work.
 -   Use a 12P AWM 20624 ribbon cable with FCP-12P-1.0mm breakout board.
 Only 10 pins are used.
--   Plug in the ribbon cable with the data pins facing away from the PCB.

 ## Using with VIA